Marilyn Maxwell

-Marvel Marilyn Maxwell (August 3, 1921 – March 20, 1972) was an American actress and entertainer.
+Marvel Marilyn Maxwell (August 3, 1921 – March 20, 1972) was an American actress and singer.

 In a career that spanned the 1940s and 1950s, she appeared in several films and radio programs, and entertained the troops during World War II and the Korean War on USO tours with Bob Hope.

 Early years

 Maxwell was a native of Clarinda, Iowa.
-During the 1930s, she worked as an usher in Fort Wayne, Indiana at the Rialto Theater located at 2616 South Calhoun Street.
+During the 1930s, she worked as an usher in Fort Wayne, Indiana, at the Rialto Theater, located at 2616 South Calhoun Street.

 In Fort Wayne, she attended Central High School.
 She dropped out of school in her sophomore year to join an Indianapolis band as a singer.

 Career

-She started her professional entertaining career as a radio singer and a singer on stage with Ted Weems' big band while still a teenager, then she signed with Metro-Goldwyn-Mayer in 1942 as a contract player.
-Among the radio programs in which she appeared were Beat the Band and The Abbott and Costello Show.
+She started her professional entertaining career as a radio singer and a singer on stage with Ted Weems' big band while still a teenager.

+She moved to Hollywood after being with the Pasadena Playhouse and signed with Metro-Goldwyn-Mayer in 1942 as a contract player.
 Louis B. Mayer, the head of MGM, insisted she change the Marvel part of her real name.
 She dropped her first name and kept the middle one.

+Among the radio programs in which she appeared were Beat the Band, Kraft Music Hall and The Abbott and Costello Show.

-Some of her film roles included Lost in a Harem (1944) with Abbott and Costello, Champion (1949) with Kirk Douglas, The Lemon Drop Kid (1951) with Bob Hope, New York Confidential (1955) with Broderick Crawford, and Rock-A-Bye Baby (1958) with Jerry Lewis.
-The popular Christmas song "Silver Bells" made its debut in The Lemon Drop Kid, sung by Maxwell and Hope.
+She appeared in several Dr. Kildare films with Van Johnson – Dr. Gillespie's Criminal Case (1943); Three Men in White (1944); and Between Two Women (1945).
+Some of her other film roles included Lost in a Harem (1944) with Abbott and Costello; Champion (1949) with Kirk Douglas; The Lemon Drop Kid (1951) with Bob Hope; New York Confidential (1955) with Broderick Crawford; and Rock-A-Bye Baby (1958) with Jerry Lewis.
+She received critical praise for her performance in the musical Summer Holiday (1948).
+The Christmas song "Silver Bells" made its debut in The Lemon Drop Kid, sung by Maxwell and Hope.

 Maxwell appeared twice as a singer in the second season (1955–1956) of The Jimmy Durante Show.
+She sang at the Latin Quarter nightclub in New York City and other top nightclubs of the time.

-She appeared as the mystery guest of 'What's My Line ' 10th of May 1953.
-At one point, a blind-folded panelist asked whether or not she was Marilyn Monroe.
+She appeared as the mystery guest of What's My Line? on May 10, 1953.
+At one point, a blind-folded panelist asked whether or not she was actress Marilyn Monroe.

+In 1961, she starred in the television series Bus Stop, but withdrew midway through the season.